Views expressed by the host on this program, now documented to be almost always right 99% of the time.

 This is a fabulous story.

-Amazing this story appears on CNN.
+This next story, amazing this story, appears on CNN.

-I just read that the Somali Marine Organizers, the merchant marine organizers, have now placed a bounty on the head or a price on the head of the captain of the U.S. vessel they are holding hostage.
+I just read that the Somali marine organizers, the merchant marine organizers, have now placed a bounty on the head or a price on the head of the captain of the U.S. vessel they are holding hostage.

 And I'm looking at that and I'm saying, what is it with you people?